Iris-SooJin-Park/Iris-SooJin-Park.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in the [Department of Risk and Insurance](https://business.wisc.edu/faculty-research/risk-insurance/) at the [University of Wisconsin-Madison's Wisconsin School of Business](https://business.wisc.edu/).
+I am a PhD candidate in the [Department of Risk and Insurance](https://business.wisc.edu/faculty-research/risk-insurance/) at the [University of Wisconsin-Madison's Wisconsin School of Business](https://business.wisc.edu/), with an expected graduation in 2026.

+My research focuses on applied topics in insurance and public economics, with a particular emphasis on health insurance, behavioral and experimental economics, household finance, and public policy.

+Before starting my graduate studies at UW-Madison, I graduated with honors in economics and mathematics from the University of Wisconsin-Madison in May 2021.